althomi3/flutterWeighliftingJournal/README.md

 Navigation was implemented with GetX to follow the approach taught at class.

 ## Layout
-Global layout widgets such as appBar, bory, floatingActionButton are wrapped in a separate widget to reduce code repetition and separating concerns.
+Global layout widgets such as appBar, or body are wrapped in a separate widget to reduce code repetition and separating concerns.
+Additionaly, max width is defined in the global layout.